 At some point, Athena flew around the city to find a huge rock.
 Her plan was to place it in front of the Acropolis Hill, to protect the citadel from invaders.

 As she was carrying the rock on her way back, a crow approached her, bearing some bad news.
 Athena was startled, and the big rock fell off her hands and onto the ground.
-This is how Mt Lycabettus was created.
+This is how Mt Lycabettus was created, and it was the highest peak in Athens.

 Side note: Since that day, Athena cursed all crows to be black – the symbol of a bad omen.